 - Tear up pieces of paper (tissue paper works best) into thin strips and mix into spackling compound mixture or apply with mod podge

 Below is the spackling paste I used.
 Like I said before, I pulled out whatever I had in our garage.
 If you are going to purchase it and you know it will be for an outdoor project, go ahead and get an outdoor spackling product.
+This product worked just fine because I sealed it with a spray sealer.

-Now for the fun part; applying the spackling to the pot.
+Now for the best part; applying the spackling to the pot.
 My kindergartener even helped me with this project!
 She said it was like playing in the mud!
 Honestly y’all, it is!
 It’s good for the soul to get your hands dirty every now and then and let the creative juices flow.
 LOL!

 Here’s a view of what the new plastic pot looked like with a little spackle paste.